rinne/node-scalariq/README.md

 there is a need to compute scalar values based on dynamic inputs.
-Traditional programming languages might be overkill for such tasks, introducing unnecessary complexity and potential performance issues.
-ScalariQ addresses this by providing a simple yet powerful expression language that can be easily integrated into different environments.
+Traditional programming languages might be overkill for such tasks, introducing unnecessary complexity and potential performance issues. *ScalarIQ* addresses this by providing a simple yet powerful expression language that can be easily integrated into different environments.
 Its design ensures that evaluations always terminate within a predefined maximum number of operations, making it reliable for real-time systems and resource-constrained applications.

+## Name

+*ScalarIQ* is a lightweight and efficient scalar expression language tailored for calculating scalar values from dynamic inputs.
+The name merges "Scalar" highlighting its focus on simple scalar data types (numbers, booleans, strings, and NULL) with "IQ," signifying that expression evaluation is an "instant query."
+Additionally, it reflects that *ScalarIQ* is the smart choice for high-IQ engineers, offering a safe and reliable solution for real-time calculations.

 ## Execution Model

-- Every ScalariQ expression reduces to a single scalar value.
+- Every *ScalarIQ* expression reduces to a single scalar value.
 - Expressions are compiled into a tree-like data structure, ensuring evaluation steps never exceed the number of nodes in the tree.
 - The executable tree can be encoded in JSON or YAML, facilitating